-If a fire starts while you are refueling, do not remove the fill nozzle.
+If a fire starts while you are refueling, do not remove the nozzle.
 Shut off the flow of fuel by shutting off the pump or by notifying the station attendant.
 Leave the area immediately.

-Filling the Tank with a Portable Fuel Container
+Filling the Tank with a Portable Gas Can

-If the vehicle runs out of fuel and must be filled from a portable fuel container:
+If the vehicle runs out of fuel and must be filled from a portable gas can:

-- 1. Locate the capless funnel adapter from the rear cargo area under the load floor. - 2.
+- Locate the capless funnel adapter from the rear cargo area under the load floor. - 2.
 Insert and latch the funnel into the capless fuel system.

-Attempting to refuel from a portable fuel container without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
-This could cause a fire.
-You or others could be badly burned and the vehicle could be damaged.
-3. Remove and clean the funnel adapter and return it to the storage location.
+Attempting to refuel without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
+This could cause a fire and you or others could be badly burned and the vehicle could be damaged.

+Remove and clean the funnel adapter and return it to the storage location.